 Liposuction will require several days off work to recover and the results are almost immediate (as soon as swelling goes down).
 Patients wear compression garments around the clock for two weeks then during the day for 2 more.
 Patients should refrain from heavy lifting or activity for a few weeks to decrease swelling and bruising.

 CoolSculpting is non-invasive so there is no downtime.
 You can return to work or the gym after your treatment.
 The treatment will take between 1-3 hours depending on the area, and then you’ll be on your way.
 However, the results are not immediate like liposuction.
 It takes about 3 months for you to see the final effects of the treatment.

 CoolSculpting generally costs less because there are no anesthesia or operating room fees associated with it.
 However, your desired results may require multiple treatments.
 To get a true idea of how much your anticipated result will cost, and the best path to get there, you should consult with myself or Dr. Matic.

 CoolSculpting is designed to treat pockets of fat – such as a “double chin” or “love handles”, the excess fat on the abdomen, upper arms or upper legs.
 Liposuction is the more aggressive option and allows for more fat to be removed in a single session.
 It creates a more dramatic change in body contour.

-If you are interested in trimming down a particular area or defining your shape, contact our clinic for a consultation by calling 519-850-5435.
-We will help you determine the best path to get your desired results.
+If you are interested in trimming down a particular area or defining your shape, contact Heather Kirby for a consultation by calling (226)317-5920.
+I will help you determine the best path to get your desired results.